mmalebom19-arch/mmalebom/README.md

 # Hi, I'm Malebo 👋

 I'm a final year **Bachelor of Information Technology** student at the University of Pretoria, specialising in **Information Systems with a Computer Auditing focus**.
-At heart, I'm an auditor who builds — I care deeply about how systems work, whether they're reliable, and whether they can be trusted.
+At heart, I'm an auditor who builds, I care deeply about how systems work, whether they're reliable, and whether they can be trusted.
 That lens shapes how I approach software: I think about data integrity, traceability, and good structure from day one.

-I enjoy working across the stack — from designing normalised databases and business processes to building full-stack web and mobile applications — and I'm passionate about technology that solves real problems for real people.
+I enjoy working across the stack, from designing normalised databases and business processes to building full-stack web and mobile applications, and I'm passionate about technology that solves real problems for real people.

 ---